-Ring is currently engaged in oil and natural gas acquisition, exploration, development and production in Texas and New Mexico.
 We focus on developing our existing properties, while continuing to pursue acquisitions of oil and gas properties with upside potential.
 Our goal is to increase stockholder value by investing in oil and natural gas projects with attractive rates of return on capital employed.
-We plan to achieve this goal by exploiting and developing our existing oil and natural gas properties and pursuing strategic acquisitions of additional properties, while remaining cash flow positive, maintaining low operating costs and striving to show a gain in annual production while reducing the Company's debt.
+We seek to achieve this goal by exploiting and developing our existing oil and natural gas properties and pursuing strategic accretive acquisitions of additional properties, while remaining cash flow positive, maintaining low operating costs, and maintaining capital discipline thereby balancing the objectives of moderate production growth and reducing the Company's debt.
 Specifically, our business strategy is to increase our stockholders' value through the following:

 - Growing production and reserves by developing our oil-rich resource base through conventional and horizontal drilling.
-Ring intends to drill and develop its acreage base in an effort to maximize its value and resource potential, with a focus on the further drilling and development of its Northwest Shelf asset.
-Ring plans to operate within its generated cash flow.
-The current 2021 drilling program includes drilling up to six to eight horizontal wells and completion of eight to 10 horizontal wells.
-Four Northwest Shelf San Andres wells were completed in the first quarter of 2021, including three 1.5-mile horizontal wells and one 1.0-mile horizontal well, with all wells now online.
-The Company performed nine conversions from electrical submersible pumps to rod pumps in the first quarter 2021. - Reduction of long-term debt and de-leveraging of asset.
-Ring intends to reduce its long-term debt, either through the sale of non-core assets, the use of excess cash flow from operations, or a combination.
-Ring incurred long-term indebtedness in connection with the acquisition of core assets from Wishbone Energy Partners, LLC and its related entities.
-The Company believes that with its market-leading completion margins, it is well positioned to maximize the value of its assets and plans to de-lever its balance sheet through strategic asset dispositions.
-During the three months ended March 31, 2021, the company used its free cash flow from operations to pay down \$7,500,000 on its outstanding long-term debt bringing the balance down to \$305,500,000. - Employ industry leading drilling and completion techniques.
-Ring's executive team intends to utilize new and innovative technological advancements and careful geological evaluation in reservoir engineering to generate value for its stockholders and to build development opportunities for years to come.
-Improved efficiency through employing technological advancements can provide a significant benefit in a continuous drilling program such as the one Ring contemplates for its current inventory of drilling locations.
+Ring intends to drill and develop its acreage base in an effort to maximize its value and resource potential, with a focus on drilling and development of its Northwest Shelf asset.
+Ring plans to operate within its generated cash flow on an annual basis.
+In the second quarter of 2021, we drilled and completed three 1-mile horizontal Northwest Shelf San Andres wells with a working interest of approximately 74%.
+All three Phase II horizontal wells came online at end of May 2021.
+During that time, we completed five conversions from electrical submersible pumps to rod pumps "CTRs", one in the Central Basin Platform and four in the Northwest Shelf.
+Four Northwest Shelf San Andres wells were completed in the first quarter of 2021, including three 1.5-mile horizontal wells and one 1.0-mile horizontal well, with a working interest of approximately 99%.
+The Company performed nine conversions from electrical submersible pumps to rod pumps to rod - Reduction of long-term debt and de-leveraging of asset.
+Ring intends to reduce its long-term debt, either through the sale of non-core assets, the use of excess cash flow from operations, or a combination of them.
+In April 2019, Ring incurred long-term indebtedness in connection with the acquisition of core assets from Wishbone Energy Partners, LLC and its related entities.
+The Company believes that with its market-leading field level margins, it is well positioned to maximize the value of its assets and de-lever its balance sheet.
+The Company also believes through strategic asset dispositions and potential accretive acquisitions, it can accelerate the strengthening of its balance sheet.
+During the three months ended June 30, 2021, the Company used its excess cash from operations to pay down \$5,000,000 on its outstanding long-term debt bringing the balance down to \$300,500,000. - Employ Industry leading drilling and completion technologies.
+Ring's executive team intends to apply new and innovative drilling and completion, and utilize comprehensive geological evaluations, and reservoir engineering analysis to identify future development opportunities that generate value for its stockholders.
+Our superior evaluation methods have allowed us to identify development opportunities with industry leading economic returns.